NonoHM/nonohm.github.io/_pages/about.md

 ---

 Nice to meet you, I'm Noah and welcome to my personal website.
-I am currently a 2nd year student in the "BUT Réseaux & Télécommunications" program.
-I like doing sports and music besides learning new things in IT.
+I am currently a 3rd year student in the "BUT Réseaux & Télécommunications" program.
+I like doing sports, music and practicing languages besides learning new things in IT.

 I will post most of my writeups and my projects here, enjoy !